 Prior to his appointment to lead the FCDO, Philip was British High Commissioner to India from June to August 2020.
 Before that he was Director General in the Cabinet Office working on the UK’s longer-term response to the COVID-19 crisis.
 He was previously Director General, Consular and Security in the Foreign and Commonwealth Office from April 2017 until January 2020.

-Philip joined the FCO in 1986 and is a career diplomat.
-He has been posted overseas in Caracas, New Delhi, Gibraltar as Deputy Governor and Washington as Deputy Ambassador.
-He was British High Commissioner to Pakistan from 2014-2016.
+Philip joined the Foreign & Commonwealth Office in 1986 and is a career civil servant.
+He has been posted overseas in Caracas, New Delhi, Cyprus, Gibraltar as Deputy Governor and Washington as Deputy Ambassador.
+He was British High Commissioner to Pakistan from 2014 to 2016.

 Philip was born in 1963.
 He studied economics and politics at Warwick University and has a Masters degree in economics from the London School of Economics.
 He is married to Amanda and they have a daughter and a son.